Menu

 • Any other item not listed under “Includes”.

-Serra Fina Trekking will take place in inhospitable environments with little structure, so each traveler should bring a fully equipped backpack to spend the four days.
-This includes a tent, sleeping bag and thermal insulation, as well as plates, glasses and cutlery for personal use.
+Serra Fina trekking will take place in inhospitable environments with little structure, so each traveler should bring a fully equipped backpack to spend the four days.
+This includes a tent, sleeping bag, and thermal insulation, as well as plates, glasses, and cutlery for personal use.

 Everyone in the group will help with loading the cooking items, preparing dinner, and setting up camp.
-It is time to test our survival instincts in the wild!

 Frequently Asked Questions